JohnTheTripper/moviegoer-prototype/README.md

 ## Repository Files
 The repository contains the following files.
 The Modeling files, when read in order, provide a start-to-finish view of modeling, from data preparation all the way to model layer visualization.

+### Scene Clustering File
+- scene_clustering.ipynb - illustrates a start-to-finish walkthrough of the five-step algorithm of generating scene boundaries

 ### Modeling Files
 1. *mcu_data_management.ipynb* - contains functions for controlling the Test/Train splits, with light EDA/visualizations
 2. *mcu_baseline_creation.ipynb* - evaluates 3 CNN model designs and 3 data configurations to decide the basic baseline model